Bit-Byte-Bit/C-SOM-25/Markdown_artifacts/Update_log.md

     - Subsections of chapter 7
     - Chapters [8-16]
 - We've opted into a high nutrient density, low volume meal-plan that should minimize the time spent in food-prep and eating, leaving more time for project work.
+- We've stabalized a schedule that will facilitae ***~33.5 hrs a week*** deveoted to the dissertation, though the week of 2024/10/07 will be disrupted due to new-employee training reseduled due to hurricane Helen.